AlexCamposCorreia/MaretecWorkTools/GetMeteoPy/README.md

 - `History` folder on the same directory that GetMeteoPy.py is called on

+## How does it work
+GetMeteoPy uses the ConvertToHDF5 MOHID tool with the action [GLUES HDF5 FILES](http://wiki.mohid.com/index.php?title=ConvertToHDF5#GLUES_HDF5_FILES) to glue the meteo hdf5 files, then it uses the action [INTERPOLATE GRIDS](http://wiki.mohid.com/index.php?title=ConvertToHDF5#INTERPOLATE_GRIDS) to interpolate the results to the MOHID model bathymetry
 ## Keywords
 ### List of keywords used in the `GetMeteoPy.yaml` file:
 - `getMeteoPy`